-Parvovirus is a gastrointestinal virus which attacks your dog’s small intestine.
-This could lead to malnutrition, dehydration and worse, death.
+Parvovirus is a gastrointestinal virus that attacks your dog’s small intestine.
+This could lead to malnutrition, dehydration, and worse, death.
 The infection could be acquired when your pet has sniffed another animal's infected stool.
 It could also be carried to your home when you have stepped on infected feces.

-Canine distemper is also a virus which spreads to the dog’s respiratory, digestive and nervous systems.
-The virus is passed from one canine to another through direct contact with blood, urine or saliva.
-Sneezing and sharing of food bowls are few of the means.
+Canine distemper is also a virus that spreads to the dog’s respiratory, digestive, and nervous systems.
+The virus is passed from one canine to another through direct contact with blood, urine, or saliva.
+Sneezing and sharing of food bowls are a few of the means.
 A dog infected with canine distemper could die within two to five weeks of catching the virus.

 A combination vaccine against parvovirus and distemper is given initially at the dog’s 45th day.
 Follow-ups are required every two weeks after that.
 Depending on the clinic you went to, the combination vaccine costs Php300 to Php350 each.